 Betty Jean (18) is the class clown and tomboy, always vying for attention with Cindy Lou, her best friend.
 It’s also highly probable that Betty Jean wants to be with Cindy Lou herself, but just doesn’t even know what those feelings really are.
 Cindy Lou steals Betty Jean’s boyfriend away, which causes a lot of the friction at the prom.
 She holds this grudge against Cindy Lou until they make up at the ten-year reunion.
 Vocal Range: Alto with strong low range: D3–E5.

 Suzy (18) is the gum-chewing, happy-go-lucky, go-along girl.
 Super-best friends with Missy, Suzy is always a little giddy and a little silly, and finds great pleasure in everything she does.
 In love with the lighting operator, completely surprised when named Prom Queen.
 Frustrated, sad, hormonal, and pregnant in Act II.
 This role requires an excellent part singer and expert comedienne.
 WARNING: Do not hire a ditzy person to play the "ditzy blonde."
 Vocal Range: Mezzo-Alto with both sweet and soulful voice: G3–E5.

 Performance Royalties are based on theater particulars.
 Please fill out an application for a personalized quote.

 Billing responsibilities, pertinent copyright information, and playwrights' biographies are available in the show rider that comes with your license agreement.
 To download the show rider for The Marvelous Wonderettes ‘58, click here.

-The production materials for The Marvelous Wonderettes ’58 include:
+The Authorized Materials/Rehearsal Package for The Marvelous Wonderettee ‘58 includes: